maryefern/type-theme/fb-lesson1.md

 <p>Mary</p>

 <p>P.S.
-If you skipped to the end, the 3 secrets to attracting a blog audience that puts you "on top of the world" are 1) don't grow your list slowly, 2) choose a topic that makes you happy because you rock at it, and 3) by all means <em>don't try to do it alone!</em> <a href="https://www.facebook.com/groups/persuasiveblog/">Get FREE access to our Persuasive Bloggers mastermind here.</a></p>
+If you skipped to the end, the 3 secrets to attracting an audience that puts you "on top of the world" are 1) don't grow your list slowly, 2) choose a topic that makes you happy because you rock at it, and 3) by all means <em>don't try to do it alone!</em> <a href="https://www.facebook.com/groups/persuasiveblog/">Get FREE access to our Persuasive Bloggers mastermind here.</a></p>

 <p>P.P.S.
 In the next lesson, we'll cover the first step to a wildly successful Facebook ad campaign: creating your irresistible incentive.
 Look for that next week!</p>